top of page

 To legally call yourself an architect and stamp your own drawings, you must earn an architectural license.
 These are given by jurisdiction (usually, by states) and only allow you to practice in that jurisdiction.
 Reciprocity is possible, but you must meet the criteria of the jurisdiction.

-In most jurisdictions, licensure is achieved through
+In most jurisdictions, licensure is achieved through the “Three Es”:

 Education

-We have many choices within a 5 hour radius.
+Though a NAAB accredited degree is not required in New York state, it is required to practice in most other jurisdictions in the U.S. We have many opportunities to earn a NAAB accredited degree within even a 6-hour driving radius of Rochester.
 Visit the NAAB site for a list of all accredited programs.
 Programs are reviewed and reaccredited on a cyclical basis.

 Architecture programs will generally require a high school transcript meeting college prep requirements, a statement or essay regarding objectives, letters of recommendation, a resume/curriculum vitae and a portfolio.
-Below are quick links to admission requirements for the closest programs to Rochester.

 Rochester Institute of Technology (M.Arch)